A new pathway to RACGP Fellowship for IMGs - SRP closing 31 August 2019

 Supervisor reports at required intervals

-Examinations for partially comparable doctors, or substantially comparable doctors who fail two workplace based assessments.
+Examinations for partially comparable doctors, or substantially comparable doctors who fail two workplace-based assessments

-What does the Workplace-based assessment involve?
+What does Workplace-based assessment involve?

 The Workplace-based assessment (WBA) is already a requirement under the current SRP.